umarbutler/pyhadith/README.md

 pyHadith is a python package which automatically segments and categorizes ahadith.

 The package works by feeding raw text to custom natural language processing (NLP) models and algorithms.
-The resulting data is the aggregated and returned in a standardized format.
+The resulting data is them aggregated and returned in a standardized format.

 ## 1. How It Works